sotopia-lab/sotopia/docs/pages/concepts/database.md

+## Basic Concepts of the Database

+We use the `JsonModel` class to define the structure of the database.
+This class is coming from [Redis-OM](https://github.com/redis/redis-om-node), which is a Redis Object Mapper for Node.js.
+You should learn a lot about how to use the database by reading their documentation.

+We do have more customized method `.all()` would return a list of all the corresponding objects in the database.
+Note that using `.all()` is going to block the database, so you should use it with caution.
+You might see codes using `all_pks()` which is a method from the `JsonModel` class.
+This method returns a list of all the primary keys of the corresponding objects in the database.
+This method is not blocking the database.
+However, it might not be as efficient as using `.all()`.

 ## Adding new characters and environments
 You can use the following function with the `**kwargs` being the properties of the `AgentProfile` class.
 This is the same for the scenarios/environments.
 ```python